Code-Institute-Submissions/friendly-bet/README.md

 ## User Stories

-External users of the site have the following goals (including section of the website goals are achieved):
+External users of the site have the following goals (brackets include the relevant area of website goals are achieved):
 1. Find out about the website (index.html and sports.html)
 2. Find out about the games (gametypes.html)
 3. Determine whether the games will be fun / enjoyable (index.html/why us?)
 4. Find out how the game works (gametypes.html)
 5. Understand the rules (gametypes.html - Modals included for specific game rules)

-The site owner has the following goals:
+The site owner has the following goals (brackets include the relevant area of website goals are achieved):
 1. Generate user interest in playing the games (index.html/why us?)
 2. Allow users to easily understand the games and why they are fun (index.html/why us? and gametypes.html)
 3. Make them likely to tell their friends about the games and share them (index.html/why us?)